marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/loggamma.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LOG_GAMMA, LGAMMA, ALGAMA, DLGAMA, Gamma function, logarithm of

 .. _log_gamma:

-.. index:: LOG_GAMMA

-.. index:: LGAMMA

-.. index:: ALGAMA

-.. index:: DLGAMA

-.. index:: Gamma function, logarithm of

 LOG_GAMMA --- Logarithm of the Gamma function
 *********************************************